kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

    - [Glossary](#glossary)
  - [Content Source](#content-source)

+## Purpose and target group

 This content strategy focuses on the publicly available documentation under <https://kyma-project.io/docs/>.
 More documentation may be found in the Kyma Github repositories.

+The assumed reader of this guide has some basic knowledge of technical writing.
+To learn more, read the excellent [Istio document about adding documentation](https://istio.io/latest/docs/releases/contribute/add-content/).

 ## Information types